Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 The `new` command create a new database using your schema.
 It will use a name and a url (that you can provide as options).

 If you want to create a tenant without tracking it in the management datasource, you can use `--no-management`.
-Be careful however, because you will need to manually lift up and down this tenant after that.
+However be careful, because you will need to manually lift up and down this tenant after that.

 ### `studio`